kyoriku/sql-zoo/README.md

 31. **using_null.sql**: Comprehensive exercises on handling NULL values in SQL, combining `INNER JOIN`, `LEFT JOIN`, `RIGHT JOIN` with `COALESCE` and `CASE` statements using a school database of teachers and departments.
 32. **null_quiz.sql**: Practice questions on handling NULL values in SQL, testing understanding of outer joins, `COALESCE` function, and `CASE` statements using a teacher and department database.

+### Advanced SQL Functions and Analysis
+33. **numeric_examples.sql**: Complex calculations and aggregate functions using student survey data, including percentage calculations and grouped statistics.

 ### Self JOIN Operations
+36. **using_self_join.sql**: Explanation of self `JOIN` concepts with examples using Edinburgh bus routes, demonstrating how to join a table with itself using different matching conditions.
-33. **self_join.sql**: Complex exercises using self `JOIN` operations to analyze bus routes and stops, including finding connections between stops, transfer points, and multiple route options using Edinburgh bus data.
+37. **self_join.sql**: Complex exercises using self `JOIN` operations to analyze bus routes and stops, including finding connections between stops, transfer points, and multiple route options using Edinburgh bus data.
-34. **using_self_join.sql**: Explanation of self `JOIN` concepts with examples using Edinburgh bus routes, demonstrating how to join a table with itself using different matching conditions.
-35. **self_join_quiz.sql**: Practice questions testing understanding of self `JOIN` operations, focusing on analyzing bus route connections and services using the Edinburgh transport database.
+38. **self_join_quiz.sql**: Practice questions testing understanding of self `JOIN` operations, focusing on analyzing bus route connections and services using the Edinburgh transport database.

 ## Getting Started
 ### Prerequisites